kamilambert/phase-3-challenge/README.md

 - [x] 20: cheapItems() : Find the IDs and prices of all grocery items that cost less than $10.00, ordered from lowest to highest price
 - [x] 20: countItemsInSection(<section>) : Get the count of all grocery items in the given section
 - [x] 20: mostRecentOrders() : Find the IDs and order dates for the 10 most recent orders
-- [x] 20: lastShopperName() : Find the shopper's name who made the most recent order
+- [x] 20: lastShopperName() : Find the shopper"s name who made the most recent order
 - [x] 20: orderTotal(<ID>) : Find the sum of all prices for items for a specific order

 Write tests with Mocha + Chai in database_test.js that assert: